canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration.rst

       install the desktop on top of that as it simplifies MAAS access.

    -  This guide assumes the use of Ubuntu 14.04.
 Although another version may work, some details will differ.
+Note that Ubuntu 14.04 is the preferred version of Ubuntu on the MAAS server even for pre-release (zero-day) and early post-release testing of Ubuntu 16.04.
+This preference exists so as to avoid the rapid changes that are likely in the days leading up to 16.04's release.

 2. Boot the portable computer and log in.